Local vineyard expecting largest harvest ever despite this summer's heat wave

 But Yates said next year, the yield should be back to normal.

-“Next year we'll probably settle back down a little bit, but I'm super excited about how everything's looking even with this crazy heat,” Yates said.
+“Next year, we'll probably settle back down a little bit," Yates said.
+"But I'm super excited about how everything's looking even with this crazy heat."